 This page expands on the technical features of the GPIO pins available on BCM2835 in general.
 For usage examples, see GPIO Usage for A+ and newer or GPIO Usage for models A and B. When reading this page, reference should be made to the BCM2835 ARM Peripherals Datasheet, section 6.

-GPIO pins can be configured as either general-purpose input, general-purpose output or as one of up to 6 special alternate settings, the functions of which are pin-dependant.
+GPIO pins can be configured as either general-purpose input, general-purpose output or as one of up to 6 special alternate settings, the functions of which are pin-dependent.

 There are three GPIO banks on BCM2835.

 Each of the 3 banks has its own VDD input pin.
 On Raspberry Pi, all GPIO banks are supplied from 3.3V.
 Connection of a GPIO to a voltage higher than 3.3V will likely destroy the GPIO block within the SoC.

 A selection of pins from Bank 0 is available on the P1 header on Raspberry Pi.